Lubba-64/color-clicker/README.md

 # color-clicker

-To starty just enter a name and click play.
+To start just enter a name and click play.

 When you start you will see some text that has a mismatching color and color related word.